 * Finally, the ChiSox get the 1st out, as they pop Cano up.

 * A-Rod comes to bat for the 2nd time in the inning.
 Sox catcher Josh Phegley drops a foul pop-up.
 Then A-Rod draws a walk.

-* Wells grounds into a force play, except Adam Dunn -- a great slugger but strikes out too much and is a born DH who is playing 1st base, makes a throwing error, allowing home Jeter and Soriano.
+* Wells grounds into a force play, except Adam Dunn -- a great slugger but strikes out too much and is a born DH but is playing 1st base, makes a throwing error, allowing home Jeter and Soriano.
 9-0.